NatronGitHub/Natron/README.md

 - OpenFX: Currently almost all features of OpenFX v1.3 are supported (see Documentation/ofxActionsSupported.rtf and Documentation/ofxPropSupported.rtf in the source distribution)

+- Linear 32-bits floating point workflow: all images are internally stored with linear colors and with floating point values for best results.

 - A minimum of OpenGL 1.5 is required, hence most graphics cards should be supported, platforms not supporting GLSL are also supported
 - Fast Viewer interaction with no delay